 - Meanwhile, whisk together the egg white, cornstarch, and salt in a large mixing bowl until smooth.
 Add the chicken and toss to combine.

-- Add the remaining oil and stir fry the peppers and white scallions until lightly charred, 2 minutes.
+- Add the remaining vegetable or coconut oil and stir fry the peppers and white scallions until lightly charred, 2 minutes.
 Stir in the garlic and cook until fragrant, 1 minute.
 Add the chicken back to the pan, along with the tamari, sesame oil, honey, and sesame seeds.
 Simmer until the sauce has thickened, 2 minutes.
 Stir in the broccoli and green scallions.
 Serve over brown or white rice.

 Jeanette’s Healthy Living:Slow Cooker White Chicken Chili with Green Chilies